microsoft/WhatTheHack/012-InfraAsCode-Terraform/Student/Terraform-Challenge-01.md

 In this challenge, you will create a simple Terraform manifest and deploy it to Azure.
 You will save Terraform state in an Azure Storage account

+## Description

-## Challenge Part 1: Prepare to store Terraform State in Azure Storage
+### Part 1: Prepare to store Terraform State in Azure Storage

 Using the az cli, prepare an Azure storage account which will hold your terraform state

 **Learning Resources**
 * [Store Terraform state in Azure Storage](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli)

-## Challenge Part 2: Author a Terraform manifest that creates an Azure Storage Account
+### Part 2: Author a Terraform manifest that creates an Azure Storage Account

 Author a Terraform manifest that creates an Azure Storage Account, and returns the required outputs.
 The manifest(s):